Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Within-deployment learning and optimization

 \section{Within-deployment learning and optimization}

-In this section, we review and discuss online RL for within-deployment learning and optimization, focusing on general algorithmic strategies that apply to both adaptive experiments and adaptive interventions.
+In this section, we review and discuss online RL for within-deployment learning and optimization.
 As noted in Sec.~\ref{sec_notation}, a common performance metric is regret, whose minimization gives rise to the exploration–exploitation tradeoff.
 To balance this tradeoff, online RL algorithms operate using two interconnected components: \emph{a learning} component, which learns about the environment, and \emph{a decision-making} component, which takes the learned knowledge as input and selects actions to address the exploration–exploitation tradeoff \citep{sutton2018reinforcement}.
 This decomposition into learning and decision-making guides our discussion below.